Drugmaker GSK to split after striking Pfizer consumer health deal

 “What this deal is all about is the opportunity to strengthen two businesses — a world-leading consumer healthcare business and a new GSK that is focused on pharma and vaccines.”

-Shareholders welcomed the news and the shares jumped 7 percent, with Jefferies analysts saying the future separation could crystallise value.
+Shareholders welcomed the news and the shares jumped 7 percent, with Jefferies analysts saying the future separation could crystallize value.

 The new joint venture with Pfizer is expected to generate total annual cost savings of 500 million pounds by 2022 for expected total cash costs of 900 million and non-cash charges of 300 million.
 GSK plans divestments of some 1 billion pounds.